shyoutarou/README-Model/README-EN.md

 Markdown was created by John Gruber and Aaron Swartz and their source code was written in Perl.
 This is the official website [here](https://daringfireball.net/projects/markdown/)

-You can view MarkDown within VS Code by adding an extension:
+It is possible to view and create MarkDown indexes within VS Code by adding an extension:

-É  possível visualizar o MarkDown dentro do VS Code adicionando uma extensão:
 <h1 align="center">
     <img alt="Banner" title="#Banner" style="object-fit: cover; height:300px;" src=".github/markdownvscode.png"  />
 </h1>